 How many times have you thought, “I want to improve my fitness program, but NOT the hard core one I did when I was younger?”
 As a baby boomer or older adult are you looking for intelligent, effective, yet comfortable exercise options?
 Do you worry about losing cognitive skills, getting hurt, gaining weight, losing strength, and not being able to do activities you love?
 At the same time, do you like to know that your workout and exercise choices are smart ones?
 Perhaps even cutting edge and trending?

 In this article, I wish to provide three principles or fitness trends for creating a fitness program for baby boomers.
 These are some key themes that are currently trending for people in their midlife.
 These guiding principles will help you create the best workouts for your body.

 1. Choose Movement Patterns That Enhance Cognitive And Physical Skills

 - Why not get a twofer benefit with each exercise choice?
 Look for opportunities to cross the midline of your body with an arm, leg, or both at once.

-- Move to music that has polyrhythms or beats more complex than a
+- Move to music that has polyrhythms or beats more complex than a straight count.

 - Attend workout classes where the instructor cues patterns.
 The brain work involved in interpreting verbal commands and following choreography literally increases your dendrites, ganglia, and axons.